 Now, Treasury says it wants to “appropriately balance costs and benefits” and tailor the adviser rule to the “diverse business models and risk profiles” across the industry.
 FinCEN has committed to issuing exemptive relief that formally pushes the effective date to January 1, 2028, and to revisiting both the AML Program Rule and the CIP proposal through new rulemaking.

+On the surface, that sounds like a reprieve.
+In reality, it is better understood as a reset.
 While implementation timelines are slipping, enforcement is not.
 Dechert notes that AML and sanctions enforcement activity has intensified, with a particular focus on cross-border risks, non-U.S. financial institutions, and private funds as an attractive entry point for illicit money.
 FinCEN’s recent designations under the FEND Off Fentanyl Act and DOJ’s enforcement guidance send the same message: the government may be slowing new rules, but it is not easing expectations around detecting and reporting suspicious activity.

 For advisers and private fund managers, that creates a tricky tension.
 On one hand, the legal obligation to comply with the Investment Adviser AML Rule has been postponed.
 On the other, regulators have already laid out their view of the sector’s risks and made clear they expect robust controls, even before the rule is fully live.